 Gathering Storm ends up outclassing Scorch at minute 10 for Top Kha'zix, who can't reliably proc it off cooldown in the early laning phase.

-Flat AD, Flat AD, and Armor
+Ability Haste, Flat AD, and Armor

 You Say You Want an Evolution

 Void Spike is maxed first because that's literally the point of the build.
 More lane harass, more waveclear, more teamfight poke, more setup for bursts, more slow utility...

 What's more interesting is the lack of a Taste Their Fear evolution.
 The problem is that the poke-centric nature of the build makes the cooldown refund on Q Evolve much less useful.
 Top Kha'zix doesn't spend all that much time in the jungle, where the cooldown would ordinarily speed up camp-clearing time.
 Nor is the build particularly bruiser-esque, which would allow for a lot of Taste Their Fear hits during teamfights.